rajveerpatil759-cell/python_analysis-_project/README.md

 This project performs an Exploratory Data Analysis (EDA) on the Netflix Titles dataset to uncover insights about content trends, genre popularity, and country-wise production patterns.
 It includes data cleaning, feature engineering, and visual storytelling using Seaborn and Matplotlib.

+## Objectives
-## ObjectivesUnderstand the distribution of Movies vs TV Shows on Netflix.
+1. Understand the distribution of Movies vs TV Shows on Netflix.
-1. Analyze content growth trends over the years.
+2. Analyze content growth trends over the years.
 2. Identify top genres and top contributing countries.
-3. Study release year distributions and content addition timelines.
+4. Study release year distributions and content addition timelines.

 ## Tools & Libraries
 1. Python